-The unnamed company makes products used in the military and aerospace industries, and the hackers could have been after commercial secrets or more traditional espionage, according to ClearSky, the cybersecurity firm that exposed the operation.
+The unnamed company makes products used in the military and aerospace industries, and the hackers could have been after commercial secrets or more traditional espionage, according to ClearSky Cyber Security, the firm that exposed the operation.
 The suspected culprit is Lazarus Group, an industry term for a broad set of hackers associated with Pyongyang.

 “We cannot be sure what the objective of the attackers [was],” Eyal Sela, head of threat intelligence at ClearSky, told CyberScoop in an email. “[It] could be industrial/commercial espionage but could be military espionage, for example.”

 North Korean dictator Kim Jong Un has set ambitious economic goals, and some cybersecurity analysts have predicted he will unleash the Pyongyang-affiliated hackers to meet those deadlines by targeting multinational companies’ trade secrets.
 The expansion in targeting to include an Israeli defense company would be in keeping with Pyongyang’s track record of turning its hackers on whatever organizations could serve North Korean interests.

 The veil was lifted on this campaign after an employee from the Israeli defense company received an email on March 7 in broken Hebrew from a colleague whose account was likely already breached, ClearSky said.

 Researchers implicated Lazarus Group because of digital clues including a malicious implant known as Rising Sun that has been attributed to the group.